Do you ever get that feeling, when going into a store, of being overwhelmed by the choices?

 If you get past the immediate learning curve, you’ll be met with a bunch of customization options.
 These options make the software quite flexible, even though it was created primarily for planning software development projects.

 Anything from dashboards to workflows and statuses can be created and edited to your liking.
-And, if you’re having trouble creating a dashboard yourself, you can choose a template, like:
+And, if you’re having trouble creating a dashboard yourself, you can choose a template, some of which include Kanban boards and Scrum boards.

 For paid accounts, there are up to 42 templates to choose from in Jira.

-Tasks are something your project team will deal with on a daily basis.
-You want to make sure that you have plenty of options to help you and your team organize them.
+Tasks are something your project team will deal with on a daily basis, and PM tools are there to help them organize

-In the free plan, tasks are restricted to only the basic fields (assignee, due date, and priority), albeit the most necessary ones.
+In the free plan, tasks are restricted to only the basic fields, like assignee, due date, and priority.
 Paid plan users can create custom fields.

 Asana also helps you bring automation to your tasks with Rules.
-In Asana, you can create rules for certain things to happen when a rule is triggered.
+You can create rules for certain things to happen when a condition is met.
 Say you’re running a handmade jewelry business, and every time a new piece is created, you need to promote it on social media.

 Here’s how the process would look in Asana’s Rules: